Nature Photography Adventures

 • Every photographer has a window and an open roof with an unobstructed view toward subjects on his/her side.
 We reposition vehicles to give everyone a great view

-• Most meals included, most drinks on your own
+• Most meals included, most drinks included, laundry included outside Arusha

 • We have worked to include electricity for recharging and downloading at every lodge